elven-js/elven.js/README.md

 - [StackBlitz Astro demo](https://stackblitz.com/edit/withastro-astro-pwareu?file=src%2Fpages%2Findex.astro)
 - [StackBlitz Solid.js demo](https://stackblitz.com/edit/vitejs-vite-rbo6du?file=src/App.tsx)

-Authenticate, sign and send transactions and messages on the Elrond blockchain in the browser.
+Authenticate, sign and send transactions on the Elrond blockchain in the browser.
 No need for bundlers, frameworks, etc. Just attach the script source, and you are ready to go.
 You can incorporate it into your preferred CMS framework like WordPress or an e-commerce system.
 Plus, it will also work on a standard static HTML website.

 The primary purpose of this tool is to have a lite script for browser usage where you can authenticate and sign/send transactions on the Elrond blockchain and do this without any additional build steps.